nclarius/pyPL/IPL/README.md

 - You can select whether or not to print out intermediate steps by editing the variable `verbose` (same place).
 After specifying your input in the source code, **execute `main.py` in a terminal to view the output.**

-If you would like to understand what's going on under the hood:
+### If you would like to understand what's going on under the hood
 `main.py` is the main module from which the computations are run.
 `expr.py` defines the language, and `model.py` the models of (classical and modal, propostional and first-order) logic.
 The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.